OluwadareLab/ChromeBat/README.md

 The approach is based on the bat algorithm "A New Metaheuristic Bat-Inspired Algorithm, in: Nature Inspired Cooperative Strategies for Optimization".
 Additionally, I used https://github.com/buma/BatAlgorithm as reference and starting point.
 The algorithm features numerous hyperparameters whose effects I describe in the parameters.txt.
-In general, generations and num_bats are the most important parameters.
+In general, alpha,generations and num_bats are the most important parameters.
-I found the best results with 10,000 generations and 30 bats, which took around 5 minutes on my computer.
+I found the best results with alpha=0.5, 10,000 generations, and 30 bats, which took around 5 minutes on my computer.